people Richard is making things happen with

 - Sarah Spanton, Urban Planner, Artist and Founder of Waymarking (UK), with whom Richard has created DELVE Associates to explore and identify possibilities for impactful socially engaged activities at the interface between artistic practice and formal urban planning.
 DELVE uses formal spatial analysis, neighbourhood planning and tactical urbanism methodologies to formulate new approaches to city living.
 DELVE aims to make unusual connections for place, people and prosperity.

-- Chris Haddon, photographer (UK), with whom Richard is developing 70:70 Vision, a large scale photographic exhibition that takes Harlow's seventieth anniversary as an opportunity to meet those individuals who make the town what it is today in an attempt to make conversation matter.
+- Chris Haddon, photographer (UK), with whom Richard has created 70:70 Vision, a large scale photographic exhibition that takes Harlow's seventieth anniversary as an opportunity to meet those individuals who make the town what it is today in an attempt to make conversation matter.

 - Alison Andrews, Artistic Director and Founder of A Quiet Word (UK), with whom Richard has created The Walking Talking Project, informing artistic practice and audience development through international dialogue.